TomStuart92/CV/README.md

 # Tom Stuart
-### Currently Searching for my First Job as a Junior Developer

 I'm looking for a Full Stack Junior Developer role within an fast paced organization that takes pride in its work and will challenge me to be my best.